 You are asked to give a public assurance in assertion 4 of the Annual Governance Statement (AGS) that you have done this in accordance with statutory requirements.
-This assurance refers to the arrangements during 2021/22, i.e. in relation to the 2020/21 AGAR.
+This assurance refers to the arrangements during 2022/23, i.e. in relation to the 2021/22 AGAR.
 Please see Appendix 4 where we have set out common errors in respect of providing for public rights.

-The statutory requirements for 2021/22 are as follows:
+The statutory requirements for 2022/23 are as follows:

 - The smaller authority must inform the electorate of a single period of 30 working days during which public rights may be exercised, by publishing the relevant Notice and Sections 1 & 2 of the approved AGAR at least the day before the period for public rights commences. - The Notice must not be dated the same date as the first day of the 30 working days. - Publishing means inclusion on the authority's website.
-Publication on a notice board is not mandated but is good practice; - The inspection period must include the first 10 working days of July, i.e. 1 to 14 July inclusive this year.
-In practice this means that public rights may be exercised: - at the earliest, between Wednesday 1 June and Thursday 14 July 2022 (there are bank holidays on 2 & 3 June 2022); and - o at the latest, between Friday 1 July and Thursday 11 August 2022. - If the period chosen does not comply with these statutory requirements above, we must report as such in Section 3 of the AGAR.
+Publication on a notice board is not mandated but is good practice; - The inspection period must include the first 10 working days of July, i.e. 3 to 14 July inclusive this year.
+In practice this means that public rights may be exercised: - o at the earliest, between Monday 5 June and Friday 14 July 2023; and - o at the latest, between Monday 3 July and Friday 11 August 2023. - If the period chosen does not comply with these statutory requirements above, we must report as such in Section 3 of the AGAR. - See section 4 for publication requirements for parish meetings without a website.